 So, which investment option is right for you?
 It depends on your financial goals and risk tolerance.

 Unit trusts are a great way to invest in pooled assets and spread your risk across several different investments.
 They typically require slightly higher minimum investments, and are actively managed – making them less risky than other investment options.

 Many ETFs are passive, which may suit you if you’d rather just ride out the market instead of committing your funds to a fund manager.
 If you're looking to invest in a company with high potential growth, then stocks may be a better choice.
 Generally, it all comes down to your investment goals and risk appetite.
 If you’d like to find out more, check out our comparison tool on various investment options.

-SingSaver Exclusive Offer: Receive S$100 Cash via PayNow when you apply for a Webull account and fund a min.
-S$2,000 within 30 days of account opening.
-Valid till 7 February 2023.
+SingSaver Exclusive Promotion: Score $50 cash reward when you open a Webull account and fund a minimum of $100 within the campaign period.
+Valid till 2 July 2023.
 T&Cs apply.

 Read these next: